Sgail7/The-Ultimate-Filament-Tuning-Guide/README.md

 This guide details how I tune in my 3d printing filaments.
 It takes approximately 60-70 grams of filament and a few hours of time, including print times.
 If your printer profiles are tuned in properly, following this guide will give you the best settings possible for your various filaments.
 This is NOT a guide on how to fine tune your printer's motion system and settings, for that, please see [Ellis' Excellent Print Tuning Guide](https://ellis3dp.com/Print-Tuning-Guide/).
 My flowrate calibration method does not agree with his, however I am more interested in the dimensional accuracy of my parts rather than their looks.

-This guide assumes that you are using Klipper firmware, but everything except for the probe calibration method is transferrable to any other 3D printer firmware.
-It also assumes that your are using PrusaSlicer, however most, if not all, of these settings can be found in other slicers, although they may have slightly different names.
+This guide assumes that you are using [Klipper firmware](https://www.klipper3d.org/), but everything except for the probe calibration method is transferrable to any other 3D printer firmware.
+It also assumes that your are using [PrusaSlicer](https://www.prusa3d.com/page/prusaslicer_424/), however most, if not all, of these settings can be found in other slicers, although they may have slightly different names.

 All needed models and .3mf files are included in the [Tuning Models](Tuning-Models) folder.
 The guide will detail which model to use for each test.
 I highly recommend following the [Per Filament Steps](#per-filament-steps) section of the guide in order, as it will give the least variation in results, but you may follow this guide in whatever order you choose.

-I have found that, occasionally, I have set the Linear Advance factor to a value that is either too high or too low, and have needed to preform the Linear Advance Test a second time to get good results.
 If you notice slight problems that can be attributed to a wrong interpretation of a test's results, I recommend finishing the entirety of the [Per Filament Steps](#per-filament-steps) section, and then going back and fixing the issue.
 Doing this prevents any untuned variables from skewing your retests, and means that once you fix the problem, everything is done and you can move on to printing!

 ### How to import 3MF files